nkuehnle/PiPyAWC/README.md

 ## Application design
-Type-hints and useful docstrings are still a work in progress, as is this README. **Consider this a very early alpha distribution.**
+Typehints and docstrings are fairly extensive throughout the codebase. **Consider this a very early alpha distribution of this program since test coverage is mimimal/limited to command line and basic controller functions.**

-Below I will attempt to highlight my main design patterns utilized.
+Below I will attempt to highlight the main elements of the program below.

+### Project stucture
+The `pipyawc/modules` folder contains core functions required to run the raspberry pi and its physical activities.
+It has two sub-modules, operations (scheduling, messenger code, etc) and peripherals (abstractions and code for sensors, pumps and routines).
+In the main source `pipyawc/` directory are several modules which abstract the two types of CLIs.
 ```
 ├── bin
 │   └── PiPy-AWC